 The Cheyenne wasn't scheduled to be available until 1970.
 The pressures of the Vietnam War meant the Army needed a gunship helicopter right away, and so in 1965 the service initiated a competition for an "interim" gunship, based on an existing helicopter type, that could be put into combat as quickly as possible.
 The Army received proposals for a modified Chinook from Boeing-Vertol; a modified Sea King from Sikorsky; a modified Sea Sprite from Kaman; and a "modified UH-1" from Bell designated the Model 209.

 Although Bell had been eliminated from the AAFSS competition early on, the company had continued to work on a dedicated helicopter gunship using company funds.
-Calling the Model 209 a "modified UH-1" was substantially stretching the truth, since it could not possibly be mistaken for a Huey, though it shared many systems and parts.
+Calling the Model 209 a "modified UH-1" was a big stretch, since it could not possibly be mistaken for a Huey, though it shared many systems and parts.
 Bell was able to convince Army officials that the Model 209 could be available when they wanted it, and so the Army accepted the fiction.

 The Model 209 demonstrator strongly resembled the D225 Iroquois Warrior, featuring a sharklike fuselage, tandem seats, and stub wings.
 It was powered by an Avco Lycoming T53-L-11 turboshaft engine generating 820 kW (1,100 SHP).
 Up to that time, Bell helicopters had used a two-bladed rotor with a crosswise stabilizing bar, but to save weight the stabilizing bar was eliminated by an electromechanical "Stability Control Augmentation System (SCAS)".
 The engine and rotor system were taken directly from the UH-1C Huey, and in fact the entire tail boom was a UH-1C assembly.

-The Model 209 featured an Emerson Electric chin turret with a General Electric (GE) 7.62 millimeter GAU-2B/A six-barreled Gatling-type "Minigun".
+The Model 209 featured an Emerson Electric chin turret with a General Electric (GE) 7.62-millimeter GAU-2B/A six-barreled Gatling "Minigun".
 The stubby wings were fitted with a total of four stores pylons, which could carry unguided missile packs, gun pods, or other stores.
-The Model 209 had retractable skid undercarriage, which appears to have been adopted as least as much to improve the turret's field of fire and ensure clean stores release as to improve aerodynamics.
+The Model 209 had retractable skid undercarriage, which appears to have been adopted at least as much to improve the turret's field of fire and ensure clean stores release as to improve aerodynamics.
 Forward fuselage panels were flush-riveted and antennas were fitted internally to keep the airframe as clean as possible.

 * Bell proposed the Model 209 to the Army in August 1965, and the new helicopter made its first flight a month later, on 7 September 1965.
 In October, it set a world helicopter speed record for its class of 320 KPH (200 MPH).
 The Army conducted a flyoff competition for the interim gunship in November 1965.
 The Model 209 had such a jump on the other submissions that in hindsight its selection was almost obvious, though the Army did experiment with the Chinook gunship in Vietnam.
 The Army placed a contract with Bell for two prototypes of an operational version of the Model 209 on 7 April 1966, followed by a production contract for 110 of the gunships on 13 April.